 The event capacity is 80 players.

 A qualifying event will be held from 10-13 July 2023 at the Sussex County Croquet Club in Sussex.
 It will be open to 32 players who have not been able to secure a place through their ranking, their national association or via a WCF wildcard.
 If the qualifying event is oversubscribed on the allocation date of 8 May 2023 places will be allocated via the WCF Qualifier Ranking list.
 In all other respects CA tournament conditions rather than WCF sports regulations will apply to this event.
-Information on how to enter this will be published early in 2023.

 The Hurlingham Club will be the centre for the Championship and the venue for the finals: it will provide at least 8 lawns.
 In addition, up to 17 lawns have been offered by Dulwich, Ealing, Roehampton, Surbiton and Woking Clubs.
 Decisions on venues will be taken at a later stage, after inspection.